• Cooking Tips

 • Let cool completely before frosting and sprinkling with crushed peppermint candies.
 Enjoy!

-PEPPERMINT FROSTING
+PEPPERMINT BUTTERCREAM FROSTING

 • Beat butter, cream, icing sugar and peppermint extract until creamy. (if too thick add a little cream at a time, if too thin add more icing sugar).